JetBrains/teamcity-documentation/topics/teamcity-cloud-subscription-and-licensing.md

 ### Build Credits

-_Build credits_, granted per every committer, are your currency in TeamCity Cloud and can be flexibly utilized as needed.
-You determine how you want to utilize the build credits when you need them.

-At the end of each month build credits from your subscription expire, and a new set of build credits is replenished.
+_Build credits_, granted per every committer, are your currency in TeamCity Cloud and can be flexibly utilized according to your needs.
+At the end of each month, any remaining build credits expire from your subscription, and a new set of build credits is replenished at the beginning of the next month.

 Each minute of build time on [JetBrains-hosted agents](#cloud-jb-hosted-agents) will draw on your [build-credit](#cloud-build-credits) allotment.
 The exact rate depends on the type of your build agent instance tier.
 We also offer prepurchased build agents for customers who can more accurately predict their build agent utilization.

 By default, when using the JetBrains-hosted build agents, we draw build credits at the per-minute rate of that instance type.
-If you anticipate a high utilization rate of our JetBrains-hosted agent, you have the option to pay for that agent upfront to help reduce costs.
-[Prepaid build agents](#cloud-prepaid-agents) are permanently connected; JetBrains-hosted build agents that allow unlimited builds and do not draw on your build credits at a per minute rate.
+If you anticipate a high utilization rate of our JetBrains-hosted agent, you have the option to [pay for that agent upfront]() to help reduce costs.
+Once connected, builds running on self-hosted and [prepaid build agents](#cloud-prepaid-agents) do not draw on any additional build credits.

-Build credits from your subscription expire at the end of each month and are renewed at the beginning of every month.

-If you purchase build credits a-la-carte, those build credits do not expire.
+If you purchase [additional build credits](#On-demand+Cloud+Resources), they do not expire.

-Are build credits drawn while agents are being spun up and terminated?
-No, you only pay for the build time when utilizing JetBrains-hosted build agents.

-Do build credits expire?
-The number of build credits you receive through your subscription plan is dependent on the number of committer slots you purchase.
-Any remaining build credits at the end of the month expire, and a new set of credits are replenished at the beginning of the next month.

-Do self-hosted or monthly pre-purchased build agents draw on build credits at a per-minute rate?
-No, self-hosted build agents, or monthly pre-purchased JetBrains-hosted build agents can be connected to TeamCity Cloud at a flat rate per month.
-Once connected, builds running on self-hosted and pre-purchased agents do not draw on any additional build credits.

 ### Free Trial Subscription